Riti Pathak: Social work and politics

 With inspiration and support from her family, she started social works for women in her home constituency area.
-She was introduced to Politics when she contested for Jila Panchayat Adhyaksh, Sidhi and won.
+She was introduced to politics when she contested Jila Panchayat Adhyaksh, Sidhi and won.
 In 2014, she contested the election from constituency Sidhi of Madhya Pradesh and won by the margin of 1,08,046 votes.
 She was re-elected to the Loksabha in 2019.
-She is currently a sitting member of 17th Loksabha.
+She is former member of 17th Lok Sabha.